storozhukBM/allocator/README.md

 TODO:
 First Release scope
-1. code gen - take into account the observability of specified structure
 1. remove notion of offset from all arenas
 1. bind arena to context.Context (with leak detector in future)
 1. whole documentation with notion of unsafe semantics